 url(r'^emp_detail/(?P<user_name>.*)/(?P<mobile_number>\d{10,18})/$', views.emp_detail, name='emp_detail'),

-- Now, i am sure the user_name’s regular expression pattern \s+ is not what i want, after search google, i find \s+ means any white space, and what i want is \w+ ( any charactor and digits ).
-Please refer https://docs.python.org/3/howto/regex.html.
-Then i change the url pattern to below and finally the url mapping worked as expected.
+5. Now, I am sure the user_name‘s regular expression pattern \s+ is not what I want, after search google, I find \s+ means any white space, and what I want is \w+ ( any characters and digits ).
+Please refer to https://docs.python.org/3/howto/regex.html.

 url(r'^emp_detail/(?P<user_name>\w+)/(?P<mobile_number>\d{10,18})/$', views.emp_detail, name='emp_detail'),